BMI Calculator NHS: Your Guide to Body Mass Index

 The NHS BMI calculator is a valuable tool for assessing your body mass index, an important health metric that provides insight into your overall health and potential health risks.
 This online calculator helps you determine where you fall within various weight categories, offering a quick and easy way to gauge if you’re at a healthy weight.

-BMI Calculator Nhs
+- BMI Calculator UK NHS

 1. Calculate BMI: Understanding Your Body Mass Index